Anurag-Gupta3177/Crypto-zone/README.md

-# Crypto-Bazar
+# Crypto-zone

-Crypto-Bazar is a cryptocurrency learning and visualization platform that provides users with real-time information about various cryptocurrencies, their market trends, and educational resources.
+Crypto-zone is a cryptocurrency learning and visualization platform that provides users with real-time information about various cryptocurrencies, their market trends, and educational resources.

 ## Features